-A) The A.S.
-Internal Vice President shall sit as the undergraduate representative and attend all meetings of the following A.S. or University Committees and affiliated groups:

-- 1) Senate Finance and Business Committee - 2) Calendar Committee - 3) Campus Elections Committee - 4) UCEN Governance Board (Advisor) - 5) A.S.
-Commission on Public Safety - 6) Parking Ratepayers Board - 7) Transportation Alternatives Board - 8) Student Fee Advisory Committee (advisor) - B) Coordinates Committee applications and screening process in conjunction with the President. - C) Serves as the supervisor of the Committee on Committees Chair and Vice Chair. - D) Serves as the supervisor of the Tech and Media Services Committee. - E) Shall hold a minimum of six (6) office hours per week. - F) Coordinate and facilitate the completion of Senate Group Projects. - G) Shall preside as the Chair of the Senate Ad-Hoc Committee on Honoraria. - H) Shall nominate a First and Second presiding Representative Pro-Tempore after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall inform the Senate-Elect of the duties, powers, and application/interview process of the First and Second Pro-Tempores by the eighth (8) week of Spring quarter, (the Inaugural Senate Meeting). - 2) Shall determine the logistics of the application/interview process in consensus with the A.S.
+- A) The A.S.
+Internal Vice President shall sit as the undergraduate representative and attend all meetings of the following A.S. or University Committees and affiliated groups: - 1) Senate Finance and Business Committee - 2) Calendar Committee - 3) Campus Elections Committee - 4) UCEN Governance Board (Advisor) - 5) A.S.
+Commission on Public Safety - 6) Parking Ratepayers Board - 7) Transportation Alternatives Board - 8) Student Fee Advisory Committee (advisor) - B) Coordinates Committee applications and screening process in conjunction with the President. - C) Serves as the supervisor of the Committee on Committees Chair and Vice Chair. - D) Serves as the supervisor of the Tech and Media Services Committee. - E) Shall hold a minimum of six (6) office hours per week. - F) Coordinate and facilitate the completion of Senate Group Projects. - G) Shall preside as the Chair of the Senate Ad-Hoc Committee on Honoraria. - H) Shall nominate a First and Second presiding Representative Pro-Tempore after an application and interview process has been duly conducted under the following outlined responsibilities:

+- 1) Shall inform the Senate-Elect of the duties, powers, and application/interview process of the First and Second Pro-Tempores by the eighth (8) week of Spring quarter, (the Inaugural Senate Meeting). - 2) Shall determine the logistics of the application/interview process in consensus with the A.S.
 President. - 3) Shall initiate an application and interview process for the First and Second Pro-Tempore positions in accordance with the A.S.
 Constitution. - 4) Shall consider the Candidate's familiarity with the A.S.
-Legal Code and Roberts's Rules of Order. - 5) Shall consider the Candidate's dedication, enthusiasm, and time commitment. - 6) Shall keep and update a file of the application and interview process for future Internal Vice Presidents to review for transition purposes. - I) Shall nominate a parliamentarian after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall initiate an application and interview process for the Parliamentarian by the second $(2^{\omega})$ regular meeting following the installation of officers. - 2) Shall select a Parliamentarian by the fourth (4) regular meeting following the installation of officers. - 3) Shall strongly consider the Candidate's familiarity with the A. S. Legal Code and Robert's Rules of Order. - 4) Shall consider the Candidate's dedication, enthusiasm, and time commitment. - 5) Shall keep and update a file of the application and interview process for future Internal Vice Presidents to review for transition purposes.

-- The Internal Vice President shall make themselves available following every Senate meeting for the purposes of clarification and discussion of the minutes and actions of the Senate with any media in attendance. - K) Shall coordinate the orientation of incoming and outgoing Senate members.
-Re-elected representatives continuing in their positions shall take the place of outgoing members when they are not available to meet with newly elected members. - L) Shall plan and attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - M) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - N) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity. - O) Shall coordinate and attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - 1) Shall schedule the aforementioned training by contacting the regional director of the Santa Barbara chapter of the Anti-Defamation League. - P) Provide oversight for Senate Liaisons and be a reference and for any training issues or questions regarding the position.
+Legal Code and Roberts's Rules of Order. - 5) Shall consider the Candidate's dedication, enthusiasm, and time commitment. - 6) Shall keep and update a file of the application and interview process for future Internal Vice Presidents to review for transition purposes. - I) Shall nominate a parliamentarian after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall initiate an application and interview process for the Parliamentarian by the second (2[∞]) regular meeting following the installation of officers. - 2) Shall select a Parliamentarian by the fourth (4) regular meeting following the installation of officers. - 3) Shall strongly consider the Candidate's familiarity with the A. S. Legal Code and Robert's Rules of Order. - 4) Shall consider the Candidate's dedication, enthusiasm, and time commitment. - 5) Shall keep and update a file of the application and interview process for future Internal Vice Presidents to review for transition purposes. - J) The Internal Vice President shall make themselves available following every Senate meeting for the purposes of clarification and discussion of the minutes and actions of the Senate with any media in attendance. - K) Shall coordinate the orientation of incoming and outgoing Senate members.
+Re-elected representatives continuing in their positions shall take the place of outgoing members when they are not available to meet with newly elected members. - L) Shall plan and attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - M) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - N) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity.